zohairbadshah/zohair-portfolio/README.md

 ## Visit the Website

-🔗 Check out my portfolio website live: [Your Portfolio URL]
+🔗 Check out my portfolio website live: https://zohairbadshah.netlify.app/

 Feel free to explore, contribute, and reach out.
 Your feedback is invaluable in my growth as a tech enthusiast and future entrepreneur. 🚀